About the Author

 Key Takeaways

-• Salaries vary widely by subspecialty, location, and experience; invasive cardiologists earn most.
+• Subspecialty Gaps: Salaries vary widely by subspecialty, location, and experience.
+Invasive and interventional cardiologists consistently earn the most.

-• Top states like Alaska and Oregon pay significantly more due to demand and shortages.
+• Location Matters: Top states like Washington and the District of Columbia pay significantly more due to demand, shortages and competition.

 The healthcare industry is struggling to respond to the increasing number of patients.